bariskanber/musclesense/README.md

 An open-source Python3 application, it is a software package for MRI visualisation, processing, and analysis that is specifically tailored for neuromuscular diseases.

 As of October 2021 Musclesense Workbench is now a prototype software platform for neuromuscular imaging research, intended to be community maintained and developed.
-Please email b.kanber@ucl.ac.uk to get involved.
+Please [email us](mailto:b.kanber@ucl.ac.uk) to get involved.

 ### Background